To keep up to date with our global roll-out and developments, please complete your details below to sign up to our newsletter:

 A WIDER SCOPE FOR RECYCLING ADVANTAGES

-HydroPRS™ processes post-consumer, contaminated, mixed plastic streams without segregation, complementing existing mechanical recycling processes and providing a solution to avoid costly packaging redesigns.
+HydroPRS™ processes post-consumer, contaminated, mixed plastic streams without segregation, complementing existing mechanical recycling processes.

 FOSSIL-REPLACEMENT HYDROCARBONS